cucapra/gator/README.md

 Run
 ---

-To simulate a Linguine-compiled shader on your browser:
+To simulate a Linguine-compiled shader on your browser, view the README in the `example` folder.

-    $ make run src='example_directory_name'
+You can run the compiler directly by passing a `*.lgl` source file as an argument to `gatorc`.
 For example:

-    $ make run src=phong

-You can run the compiler by passing the `*.lgl` source file as an argument to `gatorc`.
-For example:

-    $ lingc example.lgl
+    $ gatorc example.lgl

-To also print interpreter output, include an additional argument v
+To run our house interpreter, simply include the argument `-i`:

-    $ lingc example.lgl v
+    $ gatorc -i example.lgl

 Tests
 -----

 There are a bunch of tests under the `test` directory.
 Use the `test.py` script to run them.
+Many tests are currently broken; so instead run `gatorc test/tyupes/geops.lgl` to ensure installation worked correctly

 Technical Details
 -----------------